EvictionLab/eviction-lab-website/content/updates/research/eviction-voter-turnout/index.md

 Research finds {{< extlink "eviction causes poverty" "https://www.google.com/books/edition/Evicted/-QYZCgAAQBAJ?hl=en&gbpv=0" >}} for individuals and communities.
 We hypothesized eviction could reduce voting in multiple ways.
 Renters threatened or displaced by eviction often face job loss and the threat of homelessness.
 In that scenario, voting becomes less of a priority in order to focus on an immediate and universal basic human need: shelter.
 These hardships—and their political fallout—might spill over to neighbors if they strain their own resources when lending money, caregiving support, or shelter.

-Second, eviction increases social isolation.
+Additionally, eviction increases social isolation.
 Losing your home increases isolation by moving families further from family, friend, neighbor, and school networks.
 When neighbors know and trust each other for years, they can share information and encourage one another to vote.
 When neighbors lose homes and are forced out of a neighborhood, local community networks suffer.

 We ran two additional tests to evaluate how eviction causes lower voter turnout.
 First, we explored the role of time.
 Do recent evictions have a greater impact on voting than evictions years ago?
 We found: the recent eviction rate (2015) had greater influence on voter turnout than the historical, average eviction rate (2013-2015).

-Third, we found that the effect of the eviction rate (which measures the rate of renters’ court-based forced moves in a neighborhood) was stronger than that of the eviction filing rate (which measures the rate at which landlords initiate the eviction process in court).
+Second, we found that the effect of the eviction rate (which measures the rate of renters’ court-based forced moves in a neighborhood) was stronger than that of the eviction filing rate (which measures the rate at which landlords initiate the eviction process in court).
 This suggests that eviction affects voter turnout primarily through the forced, physical removal of families from their homes—rather than its threat alone.

 What this means: Eviction’s influence over voting stems from its immediate and significant consequences: finding shelter, relocating, the complications of (re)registering to vote, and the strain of losing supportive family, friend, and neighborhood networks.
 At the same time, proactive policy interventions that keep renters in their homes and support voters’ access to the polls could limit eviction’s harmful consequences.